SmartDataAnalytics/Sparqlify/README.md

             ?s ex:workPage ?w .
         }
     With
-        ?s = spy:uri(concat('http://mydomain.org/person', ?id)) // Define ?s to be an URI generated from the concatenation of a prefix with mytable's id-column.
+        ?s = uri(concat('http://mydomain.org/person', ?id)) // Define ?s to be an URI generated from the concatenation of a prefix with mytable's id-column.
-        ?w = spy:uri(?work_page) // ?w is assigned the URIs in the column 'work_page' of 'mytable' Constrain
+        ?w = uri(?work_page) // ?w is assigned the URIs in the column 'work_page' of 'mytable' Constrain
         ?w prefix "http://my-organization.org/user/"
     From
-        mytable;
+        mytable; // If you want to use an SQL query, it must be enclosed in double square brackets: [[SELECT id, work_page FROM mytable]]

 A Sparqlify view definition consists of four clauses: